 Once my colored paints are layered, I blow the paint from the canvas’s center out towards the edges.
 In the video, you will see the paint blow everywhere once my head moves.
 Believe it or not, the way you blow the paint affects the way the bloom is created!

-Let the paint rest for a few moments, and the SPIN!
+Let the paint rest for a few moments and the SPIN!
 For some reason, I placed my canvas on Dixie cups instead of directly on the spinner.
-When I started to spin, my canvas fell of the spinner, but I was able to catch it quickly.
+When I started to spin, my canvas fell of the spinner, but I could catch it quickly.
 Another blooper!

 Continue spinning until your design opens up.
 If you need help covering the edges or corners, add a small amount of paint.
 If you desire, you can try to tilt your canvas but be mindful not to stretch your design or over tilt.